 the lowest floor (excluding pilings or columns) in relation to NGVD and whether or not the struc-ture contains a basement.
 The Building Inspector shall maintain the above information for public inspection, and shall furnish it upon request.

 The Building Inspector shall not grant a building permit until the applicant certifies that all necessary permits have been received from those governmental agencies from which approval is required by federal or state law, including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U. S. C. 1334.

-A. In riverine situations, prior to the alteration or relocation of a watercourse the applicant for such authorization shall notify the Wetlands Board of the New Hampshire Environmental Services Department and submit copies of such notification to the Planning Board, in addition to the copies required by the RSA 482-A:3.
-Further, the applicant shall be required to submit copies of said notification to those adjacent communities as deter-mined by the Planning Board, including notice of all scheduled hearings before the Wetlands Board and for hearings before the Planning Board regarding Section 409 - Wetlands Conservation District.
+A. In riverine situations, prior to the alteration or relocation of a watercourse the applicant for such authorization shall notify the Wetlands Bureau of the New Hampshire Department of Environmental Services and submit copies of such notification to the Planning Board, in addition to the copies required by the RSA 482-A:3.
+Further, the applicant shall be required to submit copies of said notification to those adjacent communities as deter-mined by the Planning Board, including notice of all scheduled hearings before the Wetlands Bureau and for hearings before the Planning Board regarding Section 409 - Wetlands Conservation District.

 B. The applicant shall submit to the Planning Board, certifica-tion provided by a registered professional engineer, assuring that the flood carrying capacity of an altered or relocated watercourse can and will be maintained.